CAMBI-tech/BciPy/bcipy/language_model/README.md

 In addition, demo.py provides a show case for how to call langModel class methods from the language\_model module.
 If there are problems in the process there are different error messages that can be raised: connection error, status code of response, correctness of input.

+There is `lmimage` for prefix LM and `oclmimage` for oclm.
+For `lmimage`, before you start go to parameters/parameters.json and paste to absolute path to the fst (given your platform).
+It should be under the "path\_to\_fst" in "value" field.